emorisse/cf-external-reporting/README.md

 See: collect.R for example to get started

 Notes on confidence intervals:
-Confidence intervals are the "strength" of likelihood # a vaule with fall within a given range.
+Confidence intervals are the "strength" of likelihood # a value with fall within a given range.
 The 80% confidence interval is the set of values expected to fall within the range 80% of the time.
 It is a smaller range than the 95% interval, and should be considered more likely.
 E.g. if